Computer and Data Science Major

 American Bank, AT&T, Capital Blue Cross, Datatel, GE, PP&L, Hershey Foods, IBM, JPMorgan Chase & Co., and the Pennsylvania Department of Revenue.

-Computer Science at Lebanon Valley College
+Computer and Data Science at Lebanon Valley College

 about programming, and programming plays an important role in most of the advanced